Chapter 4: Waiting List Management

 Working family priorities apply only to applicants who are New York City residents — as defined in the table below.

-For this section, “Income Tier” means the income level of each applicant which NYCHA uses to advance its goal of income mixing and of avoiding concentrations of extremely low-income families in any one or all of the NYCHA developments.
+“Income Tier” is defined as the income level of each applicant which, to the extent permitted by federal law and regulations, NYCHA uses for purposes of mitigating de-concentration of extremely low-income families in any one or all of NYCHA’s developments.

 Additionally, the “area median income” varies by household size and is revised periodically to reflect economic data and income levels for admission to public housing as established by federal guidelines.
 When HUD makes changes to area median income, NYCHA publishes the changes on its website.
 The relationship between area median income and NYCHA’s Working Family priorities is explained below.